 Speech Physics Group

-Our research combines vocal tract imaging, biomechanical modelling, machine learning, and dynamical systems theory.
-We also develop novel hardware and software solutions to advance scientific discovery and public engagement in speech science.
+We approach this through a combination of vocal tract imaging, acoustic analysis, machine learning, and dynamical systems theory.
 The group is part of the Phonetics Laboratory at Lancaster University and is affiliated with the Data Science and AI Institute.

 Members